Sweat of the brow: United States

 The United States rejected this doctrine in the 1991 United States Supreme Court case Feist Publications v.
 Rural Telephone Service; until then it had been upheld in a number of US copyright cases.

 Under the Feist ruling in the US, mere collections of facts are considered unoriginal and thus not protected by copyright, no matter how much work went into collating them.
 The arrangement and presentation of a collection may be original, but not if it is "simple and obvious" such as a list in alphabetical or chronological order.

 United Kingdom

-Under the Copyright, Designs and Patents Act 1988 (CDPA), for copyright to subsist in a work, that work must be original.
-However, courts have not adopted a literal reading of this requirement.
-For over a hundred years, English courts have held that a significant expenditure of labour is sufficient.
-The consequence of this is that if A makes a work in which copyright subsists, and B subsequently adds his skill, judgement and labour, altering the form of A's work, B will potentially have a copyright in the work he produces.
-This suggests that copyright is not about protecting ideas, because one can acquire a copyright by expending skill, labour, and judgement, but no creativity or inventiveness.